 Watch for symptoms of COVID-19 that can appear up to 14 days after being exposed to the virus.

 The symptoms of COVID-19 are similar to other respiratory illnesses including the flu and common cold.
-They include:
+The most common symptoms of COVID-19 include:

 - Shortness of breath